 Thematically Nedry is particularly interesting because he represents the lack of control John Hammond has over life.
-Hammond thinks he has control over everybody which is why Nedry is able to do the things he does, because Hammond is arrogant enough to not consider the betrayal, or to consider the negative consequences.
+Hammond thinks he has control over everybody which is why Nedry is able to do the things he does.
+Hammond is arrogant enough to not consider the possibility of betrayal.

 Nature itself makes an excellent antagonist in stories.
 As Jeff Goldblum’s character Dr. Ian Malcolm says, life will find a way.

 Nature is intent on surviving and flourishing, even when humans think they are able to stop it.
 In Jurassic Park, that is demonstrated by the discovery that the dinosaurs can change their sex because of the frog DNA used in their creation.
 It hammers home the price of your character playing God.